-Modelling suggests the percentage of people testing positive in Northern Ireland continued to increase in the week ending 5 February 2022.
+Modelling suggests the percentage of people testing positive in Northern Ireland increased in the two weeks up to 12 February 2022, but the trend was uncertain in the most recent week.
 The official estimates of the percentage of people in NI previously testing positive for COVID-19 are set out in figure 1a while the modelled trends over time in the overall population for testing positive for COVID-19, including 95% credible intervals, are shown in figure 1b (overleaf).